-Written by Trent Becker, edited by Nathan Weaver.
+Written by Trent Becker.

 Balancing being a human and being a writer is quite a difficult task, especially when it isn’t one’s career or greatest source of income.
 For me, one of the hardest aspects of making time for writing is that I see it as a hobby; often, I feel pressured to take care of every necessary task before picking up my pen.
 And sometimes, unfortunately, when I get everything done that needs doing (just kidding—is this even possible?) or I put some things off to make time for writing, I find I can’t write.
 I can’t tell you how frustrating this is when I have as much passion for it as I do.
 Writer’s block is not something I’m proud to admit I face.
 Maybe because I think it’s weak?
 Or because it isn’t talked about as much in my circle of writing friends?
 Whatever the reason, I’ve accepted it as a real issue that needs to be dealt with.

 Over the years that I’ve struggled with this phenomenon, I’ve developed some skills and techniques of working through it.
 They’re not bullet-proof, and I don’t use the same method every time, but its helped me overcome it and get something on the page.

 The internet is your friend.
 Seriously.
 There are hundreds of platforms out there that provide different types of writing prompts.
 Some will generate a first line for you to use.
 Some give you an entire situation.
 My favorite, though, are the three-element prompts.
 They’ll give you three random words to incorporate into a story.

 Example: clock, dolphin, brother.

 In some way, you use those three items to create characters, a setting, and a problem, and take it from there.
 Maybe you don’t even need all three items to get the words flowing.
 After all, the goal is to get you writing, so if you’re struck with an idea after the first word or two—whatever the prompt might be—go for it!